CYLIX-V2/Cylix-Demo/docs/index.md

 ### Is this the full product?

 No. This demo focuses on **screenshots and high-level documentation** only.
-The full platform, including source code and deployment assets, is provided to qualified buyers under NDA.
+The full platform, including source code and deployment assets, is provided to qualified buyers under NDA as part of a **one-time IP acquisition**, not as an ongoing subscription service.

 ### Does this repo contain proprietary code?